google/lovefield/docs/spec/01_schema.md

     addColumn('fileName', lf.Type.STRING).
     addPrimaryKey(['id', 'lang']);

-// This signals end of schema building and creates schema. var dbSchema = ds.getSchema();
+// This signals end of schema building and creates schema, a.k.a. finalize. var dbSchema = ds.getSchema();

+// You can only acquire table schema after the DB schema is finalized.
+// There is no syntactic sugar getter (getAsset() in this case). var asset = dbSchema.table('Asset');

 lf.base.createDatabaseInstance(
     dbSchema,